nazya/KATE/README.md

-# Code for: Remove that Square Root: a New Efficient Scale-Invariant Version of AdaGrad
+# Remove that Square Root: a New Efficient Scale-Invariant Version of AdaGrad

+This repository documents the code to reproduce the experiments in the paper:
+> Remove that Square Root: a New Efficient Scale-Invariant Version of AdaGrad

 ## Requirements
 ```setup